juju/docs/src/en/network-spaces.md

 ## Spaces and subnets example

-Let's model the following deployment in Juju:
+Let's model the following deployment in Juju using a MAAS-backed cloud:

 - DMZ space (with 2 subnets, one in each zone), hosting 2 units of the haproxy application, which is exposed and provides